MattDoddsMI/bitmovin-player-ui/README.md

 It is possible to override which `js` and `css` files the player loads for its internal UI with the `ui` and `ui_css` properties in the `location` section of the player configuration.
 This is a simple way to supply a customized UI without the overhead of managing an external UI instance, and especially helpful for supplying a custom script which otherwise cannot be overridden like the CSS styles can.
 The paths to the `ui` (`js`) and `ui_css` (obviously `css`) files can be absolute or relative.
 Both are optional and do not need to be specified together.

 The player constructs its internal UI instance from the `UIManager.Factory.buildDefaultUI(player)` factory method, so this entry point must exist for this approach to work.
-The base class of the UI skin (e.g. the default `bmpui-ui-skin-modern`) must also match between the JS and CSS.
+The base class of the UI skin (e.g. the default `mi-wbc-ui-skin-mi-wbc`) must also match between the JS and CSS.

 ```js
 var config = {